TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Controller/TypeConverter.rst

 For example a date might be given as string in some language, :php:`"Freitag, 7.
 Oktober 2022"` or as UNIX time stamp: :php:`1665159559`.
-Your action method, however, expects a :php:`\Date` object.
+Your action method, however, expects a :php:`\DateTime` object.
 Extbase tries to match the data coming from the frontend automatically.

 When matching the data formats is expected to fail you can use one of type